gatsbyjs/gatsby/docs/blog/2019-03-05-dot-org-messaging-survey/index.md

 Gatsby makes you productive right from the start -- it takes away the overhead of time-consuming dev and build tooling setup and configuration which leads to faster iterations.

 At agencies, 49% said this was crucial because “it makes the creation of optimal websites a breeze, [and] it’s important to have a fast workflow.”
 Another respondent said “I use Gatsby mostly at the agency I work at.
-Previously we were building WordPress sites and we would spend a ton of time manually configuring and setting things up to get gatsby level speeds and security.
-Essentially I chose gatsby because all of these things were crucial and gatsby ticks all the boxes.”
+Previously we were building WordPress sites and we would spend a ton of time manually configuring and setting things up to get Gatsby level speeds and security.
+Essentially I chose Gatsby because all of these things were crucial and Gatsby ticks all the boxes.”

 At companies, 43% said this was crucial.
 “It's f\*cking fast to dev with, ultimate performance and also good points for the "serverless" with solutions like Netlify.”
 Another person mentioned that with Gatsby, there’s “less tooling to get started.
 I like building websites fast, and focusing on content and design, instead of build/deployment.”